spacetelescope/poppy/docs/extending.rst

 The `._default_display_size` attribute is similar, but has different semantics.
 It is used to set the default size used to display an optic when calling `optic.display()` without specifying a grid size.
-Note that `.pupil_diam` only makes sense for pupil-plane optics, specified in physical size such as meters. `._default_display_size` can be set and applied to either pupil plane or interimediate plane optics (in linear units such as meters) and also to image plane optics (in angular units such as arcseconds)
+Note that `.pupil_diam` only makes sense for pupil-plane optics, specified in physical size such as meters. `._default_display_size` can be set and applied to either pupil plane or intermediate plane optics (in linear units such as meters) and also to image plane optics (in angular units such as arcseconds)